hemasaivelagalet/renix_projet/README.md

     uvicorn main:app --reload
  Access the API documentation at http://127.0.0.1:8000/docs to interact with the chatbot using the /query/ endpoint.

+ if OMP: Error #15:

+    set KMP_DUPLICATE_LIB_OK=TRUE

-Running the Chatbot with Gradio (Optional)
+Running the Chatbot with query

  Start the query interface

     python python query_interface.py

+ or else follow the link :- http://127.0.0.1:7860/
  A local web interface will open, where you can interact with the chatbot directly.

 Example Queries

     User: "How do I prepare for an earthquake?"
-    Chatbot: "To prepare for an earthquake, secure heavy items, create a family plan, and keep emergency kits ready.
-Would you like more detailed steps?"

 ### Project Structure